justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 with the last equality following from the identity $$ M(ca, cb) = cM(a, b) $$. $$ \blacksquare $$

-&emsp; We finally have the tools we need to prove the Gauss-Legendre algorithm.
+&emsp; We finally have the tools we need to prove the Gauss-Legendre Algorithm does indeed converge to $$ \pi $$.

 *Proof (Gauss-Legendre).* Set $$ k = \sqrt{2}/2 $$ to be our modulus.
 Then we notice $$ 2k^2 = 1 $$, and hence we can apply Proposition [2.2](#2-elliptic-integrals) to get